pratikderepatil/wanderlustic/backend/README.md

 | :-------- | :------- | :----------------------------------- |
 | `id`      | `string` | **Required**.
 Id of booking to fetch |

+## Environment Variables

+To run this project, you will need to add the following environment variables to your .env file

+`DB_URL="mongodb+srv://wanderlustic:wanderlustic@cluster0.3cetmid.mongodb.net/"`
+`PORT=8080`

 ## Test Cases

 | Test Case ID | Test Case Description | Test Steps                                                           | Expected Result                                                              |